lip6/ITSTools-web/ta.md

 4. Run "make trace.csv" to have the perl scripts post-analyze the traces to grab relevant info (detect successful runs, timeouts, out of memory, and grab memory and time stats).
 You will obtain a trace.csv file.
 5. Open and examine the CSV file using your favorite spreadsheet editor.
 Running "make stats" will show general stats.
 Running "make plots" will build graphical scatter plots (eps files) comparing the techniques.

-## <a name="sec:Ack"></a>Acknowledgements
+## Acknowledgements

 The various plugins and the definition of an XTA metamodel were done by Yann Thierry-Mieg.
 The transformation was built by Yann Thierry-Mieg and Maximilien Colange.